mikegallimore/NHL_Single/README.md

 This is a script for scraping and parsing the play-by-play, roster and shift files available for an NHL game in order to generate tabular and visualized data.

 ### Prerequisites
 This script requires Python3 (written with 3.6.5; tested with 3.6.8).
-If you don't already have Python on your machine, the simplest remedy is to install the <a href="https://www.anaconda.com/distribution/">Anaconda Distribution</a> (or, alternatively, <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda</a>).
+If you don't already have Python on your machine, the simplest remedy is to install the <a href="https://www.anaconda.com/distribution/">Anaconda Distribution</a> or, alternatively, <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda</a>.

-If you intend on taking advantage of the script's Twitter functionality, you need to create a <a href="https://apps.twitter.com/app/new">Twitter application</a> and request its Access Token.

 ### Setup
 1. Clone/Download the NHL_Single files